bittib010/AjourVolAutolity/README.md

 > [!NOTE]
 > This is a work in progress with a lot of additions and improvements already planned.
 If you want to contribute - please feel free to do so.
 Suggestions are also very welcome.
 Currently limited to focus only on Windows.
+> To keep this most safe, you should consider abiding to Azure Sandbox Landingzones which includes separate subscription, resource group (everything in this project is already a separate resource group) and more.

 ### Workflow
 The analysor spins up the terraform setup, sends the uploading links/commands to the person acquiring the image(s), who then uploads.
 The analysor waits until ingestion has been made and starts actively querying the data.
 Hands-off from upload to querying.